Agent-Centric Relation Graph for Object Visual Navigation: Proposed Method

 \subsubsection{Object Detection and Depth Estimation}

 \

 {\bf Object Detection.} To learn the relationship between the agent and the objects, we need to detect the objects from the observation.
-In this paper, we introduce DETR \cite{carion2020end} as the detector to acquire object locations.
-Given an input image, DETR locates all objects of interest and converts $N$ encoded $d$-dimensional features from the same layer to $N$ detection results through a feed-forward network.
-Each detection result includes a bounding box $[h_{1},y_{1};h_{2},y_{2}]$, a confidence value $c$ and a semantic label $l$, and the extracted detection feature $F$.
+In this paper, we utilize DETR \cite{carion2020end} as the detector to acquire object locations.
+Given an input image, DETR locates all objects of interest and converts $N$ encoded feature from the same layer to $N$ detection results through a feed-forward network.
+Each detection feature $F_D$ includes a bounding box $[h_{1},v_{1};h_{2},v_{2}]$, a confidence value $c$, a semantic label $s$, and a extracted detection feature $\vf \in \R^{1 \times 256}$.
+Then, $(h_{1},v_{1})$ and $(h_{2},v_{2})$ are the coordinates of the upper left corner and lower right corner, respectively.

 {\bf Depth Estimation.} To build the relationship between the agent and the target, an intuitive method is to perceive their distance and direction.
-However, the distance cannot be obtained directly.
-Alternatively, in this work, we introduce a depth estimation model and utilize depth to represent the distance.
-Following SARPN \cite{chen2019structure}, we extract the depth map $D$ from the current visual observation.
+However, the distance cannot be obtained from observation directly in visual navigation.
+In this work, we utilize a pre-trained depth estimation model and introduce depth to represent the distance.
+Following SARPN \cite{DBLP:conf/ijcai/ChenCZ19}, we extract the depth map from the current visual observation.
+Then, we approximate the object depth value $d$ using the mean value of the depth map $D$ within the bounding box $[h_1,v_1;h_2,v_2]$.